erlihs/app4bb/readme.md

 ## Overview

-This repository contains source and guides for building and deploying a fully functional web application.
+This repository contains source and tutorials for building and deploying a fully functional web application.

 The core values: